-People don’t want to read that long-winded paragraph you call a landing page.
+People don’t want to read that long-winded paragraph you call a post-click landing page.

 Be concise, and make your copy skimmable with bullet points and subheads.
 Research has shown that it has the potential to skyrocket your conversions.

-This Followup Machine landing page hits the nail on the head:
+Followup Machine post-click landing page hits the nail on the head:

 - Remove your site’s navigation menu from the top of the page